bwcompton/EcoAssess/inst/aboutWhatsnew.md

 - Percentiles for ecoConnect are now based on sampling of random squares of varying sizes (1, 10, ...
 1,000,000 acres) across the region, and reported percentiles are interpolated from the two nearest sizes.
 This removes the confounding effect of project area size.
-- "All" and "best" are now called "focus," and best for IEI is now based on the top 50% of cells while best for ecoConnect is for the top 25%
+- "All" and "best" are now in a field called "focus," and best for IEI is now based on the top 50% of cells while best for ecoConnect is for the top 25%
 - Changed the layout of the table, rearranged sections of the report, and improved descriptions
 - Included state name and HUC 8 watershed id in report